encacen21/Bioinformatics-Tool-Primer-Design/README.md

 If you use this tool in your research, please cite it as follows:

-> [Your Name].
+> Enrique Caban Centeno.
 Genome Marker Analysis Tool.
-[Year].
+2024.
 [URL to repository].

 This tool builds upon the work and methodologies from [Reference 1], [Reference 2], etc.

 ### Contact

-For further questions or collaborations, feel free to contact me at [your email address].
+For further questions or collaborations, feel free to contact me at centenoenrique1963@gmail.com.

 ### License